fuadop/nodejs-automation/README.md

 # The Script
-  it checks my youtube playlist for videos and searches the videos title through spotify api then grabs the uri . it then adds the uri to my spotify playlist.
+  it checks my youtube playlist for videos and searches the videos title through spotify api then grabs the uri . it then adds the uri to my spotify playlist. i used local mongodb database to store the video titles from youtube.. before querying it on spotify api for cases of network failure.

 I saw something similar, but the person used python and i have never used any python package other than pandas and random.. soi decided to do it in the framework i love most(node js).